-The 24 teams have been divided into four pools of six teams playing in a Round Robin system with the top four teams in each pool advancing to the second round.
-The 16 teams will be split into two pools of eight (first and second from Pool A and B, third and fourth from Pool C and D in one group, third and fourth from Pool A and B, third and fourth from Pool C and D in one group, third and fourth from Pool A and B and first and second from Pool C and D in the other).
+The 24 teams have been divided into four pools of six teams playing in a round-robin system with the top four teams in each pool advancing to the second round.
+The 16 teams in the second round will be split into two pools of eight (the top teams from Pools A and D in one group, and the top teams from Pools C and B in the other).

-The top three teams in each of the two second round pools will advance to the third and final round.
-The four winners will be placed in the two pools with the second and third-placed teams drawn.
-The round will consist of a Round Robin system with the top two teams in each pool advancing to the semifinals.
-A 5th rank match will take place on the same day as semifinals.
+The top three teams in each of the two second round pools will advance to the third round.
+The two second round pool winners will be placed in different third round pools with the second and third-placed teams drawn.
+The round will consist of a round-robin system with the top two teams in each pool advancing to the semifinals.
+A 5th rank match will take place on the same day as the semifinals.
 The 103rd and last match of the tournament will be the final.